 Beacons are tied to a particular location and when a device that’s equipped with a specific app enters a predefined region, the beacon emits a signal.
 This signal can include a wide variety of data, from a notification or alert to a prompt that initiates a process or a display on a mobile device (e.g. a page with a write-up about a point of interest for tourists).

-In the case of the IoT, the beacon’s ability to initiate a process is particularly useful.
+In the case of the IoT, beacon technology can initiate a process, which is particularly useful.
 Let’s say you have a warehouse that’s equipped with autonomous bots that are programmed to retrieve products from the shelves and then deliver those products to the order fulfillment center.
 It would be possible to develop a mobile app that alerts order fulfillment center staff when the bot passes a particular location while en route to the designated drop-off spot.
 This would allow the fulfillment center staff to prepare for the bot’s arrival by pulling up the order on their device, selecting the proper box size and printing a shipping label.

-Beacons could also be advantageous in a factory setting.
+Beacon IoT technology could also be advantageous in a factory setting.
 Perhaps your company has a manufacturing mobile app that uses beacons to prompt a machine to shift from standby mode to active mode when a particular device approaches its proximity.
-This could be a tremendous time-saver that improves efficiency and productivity.
+This could be a tremendous time-saver that improves efficiency and productivity by forming a connection between various devices and machines.

 Can Your Company Benefit from Mobile App Beacon Technology?